arcus/education_modules/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

     </div>
     ***

-2. How would you access all of the counties (the "keys") in the dictionary below?
+2. How would you access all of the countries (the "keys") in the dictionary below?

     `capital_cities = {"Afghanistan" : "Kabul", "Albania" : "Tirana", "Algeria" : "Algiers", "Andorra" : "Andorra la Vella"}`